yujunz/gitlab.com-runbooks/howto/chef-documentation.md

   1. upload the environment file `knife environment from file path/to/prd.json`
   1. verify changes (e.g. run `chef-client` on a server)

+This method does come with inherent risks: if this is done sloppily, it is possible that cookbook version can *fall under the table* and never be applied to an environment.
+We have need a check in place to ensure that this does not happen. (e.g. compare the latest version on the chef server with the version in each environment, as well as the environments with each other).

 ## Run chef client in interactive mode